Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 Overview of the baker process
 =============================

 #.
-A Proof of stake based lottery system (verifiable random function) produces a list of bakers.
+A Proof of stake based lottery system produces a list of bakers.
 The higher the baker’s stake, the higher the probability of being included on the list more often.

 #.
 The first baker on the list (Bob) makes a new block that appends to the genesis block.

 #.
-Bob then broadcasts the block to the finalizers.
+Bob then broadcasts the block to all peers.

 #.
 If the block is valid, the finalizers will sign it.

 #.
-If the combined stake of the finalizers who sign the block is greater than two-thirds of the total stake, the block gets a :ref:`Quorum Certificate (QC)<glossary-quorum-certificate>` that certifies that this is a valid block.
+If the combined effective stake of the finalizers who sign the block is *greater than or equal to* OR  *effective stake is at least* two-thirds of the total stake, the block gets a :ref:`Quorum Certificate (QC)<glossary-quorum-certificate>` that certifies that this is a valid block.
+Without the QC the new round cannot progress.

 .. image:: ../images/concepts/baker-process1.png
    :alt: diagram of baker process

-6. The next baker (Alice) now needs the QC to produce the next block.
+6. The next baker (Alice) now uses the QC to produce the next block.
 The new block can only extend the previous block whose QC is presented to Alice, so fork formation is not possible.

 .. image:: ../images/concepts/baker-process2.png
    :alt: diagram of baker process